 Given the above, an HSA can almost seem too good to be true.
 However, in an environment where tax-advantaged opportunities for high earners seem to be shrinking, HSA accounts provide a valuable benefit.
 Contributing gets you an immediate tax deduction and lowers your taxable income, and you can build a fund to pay for a variety of out-of-pocket medical expenses, like co-pays, deductibles, and prescription drug costs.
 If you’re able to avoid using your HSA funds for those types of expenses during your working years, you can use your HSA as a long-term investment account that will grow tax-free and pay for your health care needs in retirement.
 If you end up not needing it for that purpose once you retire, you can simply withdraw your money after age 65 for any purpose and pay regular income tax on it.

-Using Your HSA as a Retirement Asset
+What You Need to Know About Using Your HSA as a Retirement Asset

 If you’re able to avoid withdrawing HSA funds for medical expenses before you retire, you gain greater flexibility once you leave the workforce.
 Here are four ways you can use your HSA if you commit to building it as a retirement asset: